pmcgrath/pmcgrath.github.com/_posts/2018-09-13-using-pod-security-policies-with-kubeadm.md

 If like me you mess this up regularly, you can reset and restart with

 ```
-# Note: Will loose PKI also which is fine here
+# Note: Will loose PKI also which is fine here as kubeadm master init will re-create
 sudo kubeadm reset

 # Should flush iptable rules after a kubeadm reset, see https://blog.heptio.com/properly-resetting-your-kubeadm-bootstrapped-cluster-nodes-heptioprotip-473bd0b824aa